Haja-andri/python/README.md

 # Tuples
 https://www.learnpython.dev/02-introduction-to-python/080-advanced-datatypes/30-tuples/#tuple-cheat-sheet

 Tuples are UNMMUTABLE.
 Once create the items inside cannot be changed.
-Useful for thing like containing a snapshot of datas.
+Useful for thing like containing a snapshot of datas e.g spreadsheets.

 Make a tuple with empty parenthesis.
 If a value is provided inside the parenthesis, then it is not a tuple anymore.
 We have to add a commat at the end to make it a tuple

 ```
 >>> a = ()
 >>> type(a)